 3.6 In addition to the specific disclosures of personal data set out in this Section 3, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 4. International transfers of your personal data

-4.2 We and our other group companies do not have offices and facilities in any country other than the UK.
+4.2 We do not have offices and facilities in any country other than the UK.
 We will not transfer your personal data out of the UK.
 We use an email provider who’s database resides in the USA.
 On intial sing up to our newsletter your email address will be held securely in the USA.